chainguard-images/images/images/istio/README.md

 ---
 <!--monopod:end-->

+# Istio images:

+## Proxy
-This is the dataplane part of Istio, consisting of:
+This is the data plane part of Istio, consisting of:
 - A custom-built Envoy that contains Istio plugins (Wasm, telemetry)
 - iptables to route inbound/outbound traffic through the Envoy proxy when acting as a sidecar
 - pilot-agent to bootstrap the Envoy with some Istio-specific configurations